mistodon/resource/README.md

 This is primarily intended for games, allowing you to both avoid file IO in release builds and dynamically reload assets in debug mode.

+You can change the default behaviour, in debug or release mode, by using the `force-static` and `force-dynamic` features.

 [![Build Status](https://travis-ci.org/Mistodon/resource.svg?branch=master)](https://travis-ci.org/Mistodon/resource)
 [![Crates.io](https://img.shields.io/crates/v/resource.svg)](https://crates.io/crates/resource)